Components

 Components are what make OpsLevel a truly extensible Software Catalog.
 They allow you to track, standardize best practices against, and relate any object in your software catalog.

-Components have been released to new accounts and earlier adopters to gather feedback before being made Generally Available.
-If you wish to enable components on your account, please talk to your customer service representative or reach out to [email protected].
+If you wish to enable components on your account, please talk to your customer success manager or reach out to [email protected].

 Getting Started with Components